SEED-platform/seed/docs/source/migrations.rst

 Version 2.5.2
 -------------

-- There are no manual migratios that are needed.
+- There are no manual migrations that are needed.
 The `./manage.py migrate` command may take awhile to run since the migration requires the recalculation of all the normalized addresses to parse bldg correct and to cast the result as a string and not a bytestring.